Lectures on LHC Physics: LHC phenomenology

 \subsection{Uncertainties}

 As we argue in the very beginning of the lecture, LHC physics always means extracting signals from often large backgrounds.
 This means, a correct error estimate is crucial.
-For LHC calculations we are usually confronted with three types of errors.
+For LHC calculations we are usually confronted with three types of errors. \begin{enumerate} \item The first and easiest one are the \underline{statistical errors} .
+For small numbers of events these experimental errors are described by Poisson statistics,

-The first and easiest one are the \underline{statistical errors} .
-For small numbers of events these experimental errors are described by Poisson statistics, and for large numbers they converge to the Gaussian limit.
-In that limit the number of standard deviations in terms of the number of signal and background events is $n_\sigma = N_\text{sig}/\sqrt{N_\text{back}}$.
+where $N_\text{theo}$ is the expected number of events and $N$ the observed numbers.
+The mean value as well as the variance of this distribution is $N_\text{theo}$.
+For large event numbers $N'$ they converge to the Gaussian limit, Eq.\eqref{eq:higgs_gaussian}.
+This is an example of the central limit theorem which says that a sufficiently large number of independent random variables will eventually follow a Gaussian shape.
+In that limit the number of standard deviations in terms of the number of signal and background events is $S/\sqrt{B}$.
 The two event numbers are proportional to the integrated luminosity $\lumi$ which means that the statistical significance in the Gaussian limit increases with $\sqrt{\lumi}$.
 In high energy physics five standard deviations above a known background we call a discovery, three sigma is often referred to as an evidence.
 The Poisson region is the only complication we encounter for statistical errors.
-It means that for small number of signal and background events we need more luminosity than the Gaussian limit suggests.

-The second set of errors are \underline{systematic errors} , like the calibration of the jet and lepton energy scales, the measurements of the luminosity, or the efficiencies to for instance identify a muon as a muon.
+It means that for small number of signal and background events we need more luminosity than the Gaussian limit suggests. \item The second set of errors are \underline{systematic errors} , like the calibration of the jet and lepton energy scales, the measurements of the luminosity, or the efficiencies to for instance identify a muon as a muon.
 Some readers might remember a bunch of theorists mistaking a forward pion for an electron --- that happened right around my TASI in 1997 and people not only discovered supersymmetry but also identified its breaking mechanism.
-Of course, our experimentalist CDF lecturer told us that the whole thing was a problem of identifying a particle in the detector with an efficiency which does not have to zero or one.
+Of course, our experimentalist CDF lecturer told us that the whole thing was a problem of identifying a particle in the detector with an efficiency which does not have to be zero or one.